What is the Detroit Urban Craft Fair?

 How do I apply?

-Submit your completed application, up to 5 digital photos (jpeg, gif) that best represent the work you plan to sell, and your non-refundable $10 application fee using our online form by midnight on September 25, 2013.
+Submit your completed application, 5 digital photos that best represent the work you plan to sell, one photo of your booth, and your non-refundable $15 application fee using our online form by 11:59 PM on September 19, 2022.

 To avoid lost or missing applications, please apply early.
 Our system is often overloaded on the final day of applications and it is possible that your application might go missing.
 Apply early to avoid errors.